Vexatos/ForecastersBackpacks/README.md

 ### Downloads
 Downloads can be found [here](https://files.vexatos.com/?dir=ForecastersBackpacks).
 ### License
-Forecaster's Backpacks is licensed under the MIT license (https://github.com/Vexatos/ForecastersBackpacks/blob/master/LICENSE.md/).
+Forecaster's Backpacks is licensed under the [MIT license](LICENSE.md).
 By using or interacting with this software in any way shape or form, you agree to the license of this software.